jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

   - **network security risk** means any actual or potential security risk arising from— (a) the design, build, or operation of a public telecommunications network; or (b) any interconnection to or between public telecommunications networks in New Zealand or with telecommunications networks overseas
-  - **number** —
-    (a) means the address used by a network operator or a telecommunications service for the purposes of— (i) directing a telecommunication to its intended destination; and (ii) identifying the origin of a telecommunication; and (b) includes, without limitation, any of the following:
-      (i) a telephone number:
-      (ii) a mobile telephone number:
-      (iii) a unique identifier for a telecommunication device (for example, an electronic serial number or a Media Access Control address):
-      (iv) a user account identifier:
-      (v) an Internet Protocol address:
-      (vi) an email address
   - **other lawful interception authority** —
     (a) means an authorisation issued under Part 4 of the Intelligence and Security Act 2017 (within the meaning of section 47 of that Act); and
     (b) includes an authority to intercept a private communication (whether in an urgent or emergency situation or otherwise) that is granted or issued to any member of a surveillance agency under any other enactment